Skip to content

 What's not included?

 The VersaTiles server implements only core functionality to keep the project simple and easy to maintain.
 TLS certificates and caching are not included.
-But you can use a CDN or nginx for this.
-You can find HowTos on CDNs and nginx in the documentation.
+You can use a CDN or a reverse proxy such as nginx — see the deployment guides for how to set this up.

 Scalability and performance